-In 1956 he made his secular pop debut with the single "Lovable", recorded under the alias Dale Cooke in an attempt not to alienate his gospel fan base; however, when Art Rupe, the owner Soul Stirrers' label, Specialty, objected to producer "Bumps" Blackwell's plans for a follow-up effort, Cooke was released from his contract.
-Upon signing to the tiny Keen label, he resurfaced in 1957 under his own name with the self-penned "You Send Me," a majestic soul confection which sold some two million copies and made him a star.
-A series of hits -- most of them light romantic ballads and novelty tunes, followed over the next two years, most notably the Top 40 hits "Wonderful World," "Only Sixteen" and "Everybody Likes to Cha Cha."
+In 1956 Sam made his secular Pop debut with the single "Lovable", recorded under the alias Dale Cooke in an attempt not to alienate his Gospel fan base.
+However, when Art Rupe, the owner Soul Stirrers' label, Specialty, objected to producer "Bumps" Blackwell's plans for a follow-up effort, Cooke was released from his contract.
+Upon signing to the tiny Keen label, he resurfaced in 1957 under his own name with the self-penned "You Send Me", a majestic Soul confection which sold some two million copies and made him a star.
+A series of hits, most of them light romantic ballads and novelty tunes, followed over the next two years.

 Even given the scandalous circumstances of his death, Cooke remained a major presence.
-"At the Copa", a triumphant live set recorded at the elite New York club, was released during the month of his passing, and the single "Shake" reached the Top Ten a few weeks later.
-"A Change Is Gonna Come", another posthumous 1965 smash, was his true epitaph, a thoughtful, spiritually charged assessment of the then-current state of American race relations, it presaged the ascendant civil rights movement with remarkable clarity.
-In the years following his murder, Cooke's stature continued to grow and reissues and unreleased material have appeared regularly.
-In 1986, he was named a charter inductee of the Rock and Roll Hall of Fame.
+"At the Copa", a triumphant live set recorded at the elite New York club, was released during the month of his passing, and the single "Shake" reached #7 a few weeks later.
+"A Change Is Gonna Come" (#31 in 1965), another posthumous smash, was his true epitaph, a thoughtful, spiritually charged assessment of the then-current state of American race relations, it presaged the ascendant civil rights movement with remarkable clarity.
+In the years following his death, Cooke's stature continued to grow and reissues and unreleased material have appeared regularly.
+In 1986, he was named a charter inductee of Cleveland's Rock And Roll Hall of Fame.